Pouja/configuring-esm/docs/blog.md

 ### CommonJS
 Luckily people quickly started writing systems to separate them, not only at when you are writing your code but also at runtime.
 One of the first one and one that still lives to today is CommonJS.
-Everyone writing NodeJS is probably already familiar with this syntax:
+Everyone writing in plain NodeJS is probably already familiar with this syntax:

 ```javascript
 const axios = require('axios');